wp-plugins/simple-links/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==
+= 2.0 =
+New Factory Style class structure for more manageable development Change structure to allow for utf-8 characters
+Added many new filters
+Improved widget data structure
+Reorganized files and file names

 = 1.9.0 =
 Added ability to display the link image without the links title Added ability to use any type of link including relative links